-44 If this happens, you should discuss the issue with the Manager of the Tax Code Unit within the Tax Design Division at the Treasury with a view to settling the core definition.
+44 If this happens, you should discuss the issue with the Law Division at the Treasury with a view to settling the core definition.

 45 You should also raise with Treasury any cases where standardisation at a higher level may be possible.
 For example, "tracing" rules involving chains of trusts, partnerships and companies occur in a variety of contexts and take a variety of forms.
 These rules cover both indirect ownership or control as well as the flow-through of indirect distributions.
 There may be room for consistency in the approach taken in formulating these rules, and it is the sort of issue that could usefully be raised with Treasury.